The Holonomy Inverse Problem

 Any section $f \in C^\infty(SM,\mc{E})$ can be decomposed according to $f = \sum_{m \geq 0} f_m$, where $f_m \in \ker(\Delta_{\V}^{\mc{E}} + m(m+n-2))$ and we define $C^\infty(M,\Omega_m \otimes \mc{E}) := \ker(\Delta_{\V}^{\mc{E}} + m(m+n-2)) \cap C^\infty(SM,\mc{E})$.

 Here again, the operator $\X : C^\infty(M,\Omega_m \otimes \E) \rightarrow C^\infty(M,\Omega_{m-1} \otimes \E) \oplus C^\infty(M,\Omega_{m+1} \otimes \E)$ can be split into the corresponding sum $\X = \X_- + \X_-$.
 For every $m \geq 0$, the operator $\X_+$ is elliptic and has finite dimensional kernel, whereas $\X_-$ is of divergence type.
-The kernel of $\X_+$ is invariant by a conformal change of the metric (see \cite[Section 3.6]{Guillarmou-Paternain-Salo-Uhlmann-16}) and elements in its kernel are called \emph{twisted Conformal Killing Tensors} (CKTs).
+The kernel of $\X_+$ is invariant by a conformal change of the metric (see \cite[Section 3.6]{Guillarmou-Paternain-Salo-Uhlmann-16}) and elements in its kernel are called \emph{twisted Conformal Killing Tensors} (twisted CKTs).
+For simplicity we will often drop the word twisted and refer to the latter as CKTs.
 There are examples of vector bundles with CKTs on manifolds of arbitrary dimension.
 We proved in a companion paper \cite{Cekic-Lefeuvre-20} that the non existence of CKTs is a generic condition, no matter the curvature of the manifold (generic with respect to the connection, i.e. there is a residual set of the space of all unitary connections with regularity $C^k$, $k \geq 2$, which has no CKTs).

 It is also known by \cite{Guillarmou-Paternain-Salo-Uhlmann-16}, that in negative curvature, there is always a \emph{finite number of degrees} with CKTs (and this number can be estimated thanks to a lower bound on the curvature of the manifold and the curvature of the vector bundle).
 In other words, $\ker \X_+|_{C^\infty(SM,\mc{E})}$ is finite-dimensional.
 The proof relies on an energy identity called the Pestov identity.
 This is also known for Anosov surfaces since any Anosov surface is conformally equivalent to a negatively-curved surface and CKTs are conformally invariant.
 Nevertheless, and to the best of our knowledge, it is still an open question to show that for Anosov manifolds of dimension $n \geq 3$, there is at most a finite number of CKTs.